 - Local individuals know the most culturally appropriate and effective way to bring about change.
 We hire and train nearly all of our staff from within and around the regions where we work.
 Their knowledge informs and shapes our program, which we tailor to each community.

 - Indigenous culture must be valued.
 Most of the people we work with are indigenous Mayas.
-We therefore strive to create programs that both respect and help preserve local indigenous languages and cultures.
+We therefore strive to create programs that respect local indigenous languages and cultures.
 Most of our Guatemalan staff members are indigenous and speak at least one indigenous language, including K’iché, Kaqchikel and Tz’utujil.

 - Training is the most effective way to bring about lasting change.
-Our program is sustainable because we help rural teachers develop skills they can use the rest of their lives—skills that will turn generations of children into better readers.
+Our program invests in rural teachers by developing skills they use the rest of their lives—skills that will turn generations of children into better readers.

 - Flexibility is key.
 We recognize that we don’t have all the answers.
 By listening closely to the people who participate in our program, we continually adapt, innovate and improve Reading for Life so it most effectively serves the people involved.
 Flexibility is crucial to success in the regions where we work.